Samsung/Tizen.TV.UIControls/docs/guides/RecycleItemsView_Introduction.md

 ![layouting](resources/RecycleItemsView_layouting.png)

 ### Item width and height
-All items in RecycleItemsView have the same width and height because it should be reused.
+All items in `RecycleItemsView` have the same width and height, because it should be reused.

 ## Multiple columns
 You can display items on multiple lines.
-Use `ColumnCount` property to apply multiple columns
+Use `ColumnCount` property to apply multiple columns.
 ![colums](resources/RecycleItemsView_colums.gif)

 ## Header and Footer
- RecycleItemsView display items with same `DataTemplate`. if you want to use a special looks for first or last, you can use Header, Footer property
+ `RecycleItemsView` displays items with a same `DataTemplate`.
+If you want to use special looks for first or last, you can use Header or Footer property.

 ![footer](resources/RecycleItemsView_footer.png)
 ![footer2](resources/RecycleItemsView_footer2.png)

- The Header and Footer can be a data object that contain view model or a view instance.
+ The Header and Footer can be data objects that contain a view model or a view instance.
- If Header or Footer is a View, it directly used for displaying header/footer.
+ If Header or Footer is a View, it is directly used for displaying header or footer.
- If not, HeaderTemplate/FooterTemplate is used to make a view that used for displaying header/footer
+ If not, `HeaderTemplate` or `FooterTemplate` is used to make a view that is used for displaying header or footer.

 ## Related Links
  * [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates)